-\ The fee for option A is recommended to be based on the physician's hourly rate.
+^{} The fee for option A is recommended to be based on the physician's hourly rate.
 Option B is based on the recommendations outlined on pages 16-18.
 This letter is intended to be an example; Option B should be tailored to support the format of a physician office's medical records as well as the format of the reproduced records.

-Option C: Customized Option In the event that ontio ns A and B do not meet your s specific needs, indicate the documentation on • quired below.
-The office will re review and contact you with a cost estim mail or via email to <in< td="">sert email address&gt;.
-Should ysigning below and returning a copy by far you have any further questions, please ert phone number or email address&gt;.х,</in<> sert email address>.
-Should y signing below and returning a copy by far you have any further questions, please ert phone number or email address>. х, Once the work is comp lete, the office will notify you to settle your account.
-Upon settlemen it you will be provided w ith a copy or the copy will be t forwarded to the requested recipient.
-I agree with the above ve policy and terms/condition ns Patient name Signature Date
+Option C: Customized (Option • uired below.
+The office wi ur specific needs, indicate the documentation ill review and contact you with a cost estimate mail or via email to <in< b=""> contact <insert< b=""> name or Once the work is comp</insert<></in<> sert email address>.
+Should f office staff person> at <in lete, the office will notify yo</in by signing below and returning a copy by fax, ld you have any further questions, please nsert phone number or email address.
+You to settle your account.
+Upon settlement be forwarded to the requested recipient.
+I agree with the abov e policy and terms/conditi ions Patient name Signature Date